Expert Grease Trap Interceptor Cleaning and Pumping Services in Los Angeles

 Signs Your Grease Trap Needs Immediate Attention

-Other warning signs include:- Grease appearing in unusual places
+- Grease appearing in unusual places

 - Multiple drain problems simultaneously